Deepika-Garg/KakusKitchen/README.md

 __Expected__

 The social media links open up to the respective home page in a new tab.
+Pinned address will take you to the google map in new tab.

 __Results__